Quantum beating and cyclic structures in the phase-space dynamics of the Kramers-Henneberger atom: Phase-space analysis and stability

-In Fig.~\ref{fig:4}a) we show the autocorrelation function evaluated after solving the TDSE Eq.~\eqref{eq:Kh average} for the time-averaged KH potential using the two eigenstates separately as initial conditions (superimposed orange and blue lines in the figure) and their equally weighted coherent superposition (green line in the figure).
+evaluated after solving the TDSE Eq.~\eqref{eq:Kh average} for the time-averaged KH potential using the two eigenstates separately as initial conditions (superimposed dashed gray and blue lines in the figure) and their equally weighted coherent superposition as defined in Eq.~\eqref{eq:coherent} (green line in the figure).
 The autocorrelation functions change periodically with frequency $\omega_{10}$ indicating how the wave packet oscillates periodically between the two wells of the KH time-averaged potential.

-Subsequently, we use the coherent superposition of the two eigenstates, given by Eq.~\eqref{eq:coherent}, and study its time-dependent dynamics solving the TDSE [Eq.~\eqref{eq:tdse}] including the full potential and field.
-We solve the equation in the lab frame and by applying the transformation \eqref{eq:psiKH} we analyze the observables and obtain the Wigner quasiprobability distributions in the KH frame.
-Fig.~\ref{fig:4}b) shows the autocorrelation function for this study in the lab frame (blue line) and the KH reference frame (orange line).
-We can see how by transforming to the KH frame the main oscillations obtained in the KH time-averaged potential (green line) are present.
+Subsequently, we study the time-dependent dynamics of the initial state given by the coherent superposition in Eq.~\eqref{eq:coherent} considering the full potential and electric field.
+We solve the TDSE Eq.~\eqref{eq:tdse} in the lab frame and by applying the transformation \eqref{eq:psiKH} we analyze the observables and obtain the Wigner quasiprobability distributions in the KH frame.
+Fig.~\ref{fig:4}(b) shows the absolute values of the autocorrelation function for this study in the lab frame (blue line) and the KH reference frame (orange line).
+As a reference we have included the calculations done for the KH time-averaged potential shown with the green lines in both panels in Fig.~\ref{fig:4}.
+By comparing the results in the KH frame (orange line) with those computed using the KH time-averaged potential (green line), we can see how by transforming to the KH frame the main oscillations obtained in the KH time-averaged potential, which are associated with the cyclic behavior of the Wigner functions, are present.
 However, the frequency of the oscillations is different.
 This could be due to the contribution of the time-dependent terms of the expansion or transient effects introduced during the turn-on ramp of the laser field.
 Nonetheless, the main features of the KH regime are present, with the wave packet moving periodically from one well to the other.
 A periodic behavior is also observed for a field-free diatomic molecule, for much smaller internuclear separation than the distance between the wells of the KH potential \cite{Chomet2019,Kufel2020}.
 However, the physical mechanisms underpinning this behavior differ, as we discuss next.